Best Practices for Thanksgiving Email Newsletters with Examples

 All those ideas are good on their own; however, no one stops you from combining them.
 For example, create a Thank You digital card with a sneak peek of upcoming Black Friday deals, and you will kill two birds with one stone.

 When it comes to vibrant and radiant holidays like Thanksgiving, there is no place for insipid and washy designs.
 If you are still swaying between the plain text and rich-media versions, do it no more.
 It is time for picturesque e-blasts.

 For those who value their time and need a solution right here right now, we recommend using a free HTML email template builder with a drag-and-drop interface, such as Postcards.

-Postcards will help to create the newsletter with beautiful mobile-friendly design and festive mood in seconds.
-All you need to do is to choose the right blocks from more than 100 available components, and mix and match them to bring your vision of a holiday template to life.
+Postcards will help to create the newsletter with a beautiful mobile-friendly design and festive mood in seconds.
+All you need to do is to choose the right blocks from more than 100 available components and mix and match them to bring your vision of a holiday template to life.
 The resulting newsletter will be compatible with popular email providers, readers, and browsers.

 If you still need some advice on design and filling, then keep on reading.
 We have covered essential tips that will help to create a Thanksgiving email newsletter.